jimbraithwaite/jim/pages/living-with-leukaemia.md

 I started on the new medication, under careful monitoring.
 Tests were frequent.
 I started showing signs that the levels of the disease were coming down.

 Fast forward 14 years and the story is much same.
-Continue taking the medication, dealing with the fluctations in disease levels, moniroting regularly, deal with the side effects.
+Continue taking the medication, dealing with the fluctuations in disease levels, monitoring regularly, deal with the side effects.

 There are some who unfortunately cannot take Imatinib (or indeed the newer offshoots Dasatinib, nilotinib, radotinib and bosutinib).

-Many experience nausea, vomiting, diarrhea, headaches, leg aches/cramps, fluid retention, visual disturbances, itchy rashes, lowered resistance to infection, bruising or bleeding, loss of appetite, weight gain, reduced number of blood cells (neutropenia, thrombocytopenia, anemia), and edema.
+Many experience nausea, vomiting, diarrhoea, headaches, leg aches/cramps, fluid retention, visual disturbances, itchy rashes, lowered resistance to infection, bruising or bleeding, loss of appetite, weight gain, reduced number of blood cells (neutropenia, thrombocytopenia, anemia), and edema.

-Severe congestive cardiac failure is an uncommon but recognized side effect of imatinib.
+Severe congestive cardiac failure is an uncommon but recognised side effect of imatinib.
 Animals treated with large doses of imatinib show toxic damage to the muscle tissue of the heart (myocardium), so much so that human trials almost never took place.

 I've certainly experienced many of the more common side effects, but they are a price worth paying for keeping me alive.
 Again, I deem myself lucky.

 The impact of imatinib can't be understated.
-Due to the development of imatinib and its related treatments, the five year survival rate for people with Chronic Myeloid Leukeamia increased from 31% in 1993, to 59% in 2009, to 70% in 2016.
+Due to the development of imatinib and its related treatments, the five year survival rate for people with Chronic Myeloid Leukaemia increased from 31% in 1993, to 59% in 2009, to 70% in 2016.

 On the 28th May 2001 it made the cover of Time magazine.